majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 #### 7.1 Task limitation

-The experiments concern arm reaching rather than locomotion.
+The experiments concern **arm reaching**, not locomotion.

 Therefore, the results cannot directly establish that human walking or running optimizes mechanical effort and smoothness in the same way.

-**Implication for our project:** candidate locomotion objectives must still be determined experimentally.
+**Implication for our project:** candidate locomotion objectives must still be determined from locomotion-specific literature and experiments.

 ---